leon-thomm/ryvencore/docs/features.md

 ## Script Variables

 Script variables are a nice way to improve the interface to your data.
 There is a ridiculously simple but extremely powerful *registration system* that lets you register methods as *receivers* for a variable with a given name.
 Then, every time the variable's value gets updated, all registered receiver methods are called.
-The registration process is part of the API of the `NodeInstance` class, so you can easily create highly responsive nodes.
+The registration process is part of the API of the `Node` class, so you can easily create highly responsive nodes.

 !!! example
-    I made a small *Matrix* node in Ryven where you can just type a few numbers into a small textedit (which is the *main-widget* of the node) and it creates a numpy array out of them.
-You can also type in the name of a script variable somewhere (instead of a number) which makes the matrix node register as a receiver, so it updates and regenerates the array every time the value of a script variable with that name updated.
+    I made a small *Matrix* node in Ryven where you can just type a few numbers into a small textedit (which is the custom `main_widget` of the node) and it creates a numpy array out of them.
+But you can also type in the name of a script variable somewhere (instead of a number) which makes the matrix node register as a receiver, so it updates and regenerates the matrix every time the value of a script variable with that name updated.

+!!! note
+    You could also work with default variables, for example, that you always create when creating a new script, by default, which all your nodes use to communicate or transmit data in more complex ways.
+This illustrates, there is really a bunch of quite ridiculous possibilities for sophisticated optimization with this.

 ## Logging

-There is a `Logger` class which every script has an attribute of.
-You can use the logger's [API](../api/#class-logger) to write messages to default logs and to request individual logs and write directly to them. `NodeInstance` already includes methods for requesting individual logs and manages *enable*-and *disalbe*-events according to actions in the flow (like removing NodeInstances), but you can also request logs for anything else.
+There is a `Logger` class which every script has an instance of.
+You can use the logger's [API](../api/#class-logger) to write messages to default logs and to request custom logs and write directly to them.
+The `Node`'s API already includes methods for requesting custom logs and manages *enable*-and *disable*-events according to actions in the flow (like removing the Node), but you can also request logs for anything else.

 ## Convenience Classes